ncatlab/nlab-content/pages/8/7/3/0/378/content.md

 * {#Quillen67} [[Dan Quillen]], _Homotopical Algebra_, LNM 43, Springer, (1967)

-is purely combinatorial (i.e. does not use topological spaces): he uses the theory of [[minimal Kan fibrations]], the fact that the latter are fiber bundles, as well as the fact that the [[classifying space]] of a [[simplicial group]] is a [[Kan complex]].
+of the [[classical model structure on simplicial sets]] is purely combinatorial (i.e. does not use topological spaces): he uses the theory of [[minimal Kan fibrations]], the fact that the latter are fiber bundles, as well as the fact that the [[classifying space]] of a [[simplicial group]] is a [[Kan complex]].
 This proof has been rewritten several times in the literature: at the end of

 * [[Israel Gelfand]], [[Yuri Manin]], _Methods of Homological Algebra_, Springer, 1996